 - Legal professions: E.g., paralegal, research assistant with a firm that provides legal consultation (e.g., jury selection research)

 - Mental health and social service professions: Research assistant, behavior analyst, director of volunteer services, probation/parole officer, case worker or counselor in residential schools and homes, program manager, child protective services worker

 - Teaching: Teacher in private secondary schools, interim teacher or teaching assistant in public, schools, coach, dorm counselor

 - Other professions: Congressional aide, college admissions counselor, public relations, alumni relations (college), youth work, statistical assistant, technical writer, science journalism

-NOTE: Information about the jobs listed above (and hundreds of others, as well) can be found in the Occupational Outlook Handbook and other resource at the Williams College Office of Career Counseling (OCC).
+NOTE: Information about the jobs listed above (and hundreds of others, as well) can be found in the Occupational Outlook Handbook and other resource at the Williams College Career Center.